solidfire/solidfire-cli/README.md

 Description:

-DeleteGroupSnapshot is used to delete a group snapshot.The saveMembers parameter can be used to preserve all the snapshots thatwere made for the volumes in the group but the group association will be removed.
+DeleteGroupSnapshot is used to delete a group snapshot.
+The saveMembers parameter can be used to preserve all the snapshots that were made for the volumes in the group but the group association will be removed.

 Options: